 Plan to stay healthy

-Make an appointment with your doctor or travel clinic at least six weeks before you depart and find out if any vaccinations or health checks are required for your destination.
+At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any vaccinations or implications for your health.
 Remember that some vaccines require a long period to take effect and more than one dose may be needed.

-It is strongly recommended that before you leave you check the vaccination entry and exit requirements of all countries on your itinerary.
+Check the vaccination entry and exit requirements of all destinations on your itinerary.
 You can get this information from the relevant foreign mission.
-Contact details are available on the DFAT website.

 Travelling with medications

-Before you leave, check that the medications you plan to take are legal in the country you are visiting.
+Before you leave Australia, check if your medication is legal in each destination you're visiting.
 You can get this information by contacting the foreign mission of that country.
 Make sure you do this in plenty of time to receive a response.

-If you are taking medicines overseas, you should:
+If you are planning to take medicine overseas, you should:

 - Separate quantities between your luggage in case a bag goes missing.